bmoussaud/mcp-azure-apim/README.md

 ### MCP Policies in APIM

-As the MCP server owns it policy layer, there are several scenario that can be implemented.
-One of them is to set a rate limiting on the MCP side to protect the API side
+As the MCP server has it own policy layer, there are several scenario that can be implemented.
+One of them is to set a rate limiting on the MCP side to protect the API side but it could be to manage authentication, authorization or to manipulate the output to add or remove content.

-The steps are:
+The steps to define the MCP policy are:

 1. Open the azure portal and select the APIM instance
 1. Select the left side `MCP Servers` and open the `mcp-setlist-fm` server